-The following poem was written by Jane, the mother of Oscar Wilde.
+The following poem was written by Jane Wilde, mother of Oscar.

 Jane Wilde, who was officially ‘Lady’ Jane Wilde, was an ardent Irish Nationalist who died in poverty.
 Her second eldest son, Oscar, lauded for his literary prowess, did nothing to help the impoverished people of his native land, yet his mother cared deeply for them.